cakephp/docs/en/orm/table-objects.rst

 - ``order`` order the result set.

 Any options that are not in this list will be passed to beforeFind listeners where they can be used to modify the query object.
+You can use the ``getOptions`` method on a query object to retrieve the options used.

 .. _table-find-first::